-In this paper we have presented three novel mathematical results concerning Echo State Networks trained on data drawn from a stationary ergodic process.
+In this paper, we presented three novel results about Echo State Networks trained on data drawn from a stationary ergodic process.
 The first applies to offline supervised learning.
 The theorem states that, given a target function, enough training data and a large enough ESN, the least squares training procedure will yield an arbitrarily good approximation to the target function.
 The second result applies to an agent performing a stochastic policy π .
-After the agent has collected enough training data, and given a sufficiently large ESN, the least squares training procedure will yield an arbitrarily good approximation to the value function associated to the policy π .
+After the agent has collected sufficiently many training data, and given a sufficiently large

+ESN, the least squares training procedure will yield an arbitrarily good approximation to the value function associated to the policy π .
 The third result is relevant to online reinforcement learning.
 Though the result is quite preliminary, the lemma is introduced with the intention of developing online algorithms (inspired by Q-learning) to learn the optimal policy for non-Markovian problems.

 We demonstrated the second result (which generalises the first) on a deterministic control problem (Bee World) and a stochastic control problem (the market making problem).
-We chose these 'toy model' problems to understand the performance of the algorithm completely in cases that are solvable analytically, although these optimal solutions themselves are not entirely trivial.
+We chose these 'toy model' problems to understand the performance of the algorithm completely in cases that are completely solvable analytically, although these optimal solutions themselves are not entirely trivial.
 The reinforcement learning algorithm we use to improve the policy in both Bee World and the market making problem is extremely simple.
-It is essentially one iteration of an ε -greedy policy [35], with ε set to 0.
+It is essentially one iteration of an ε -greedy policy (Sutton and Barto, 2015), with ε set to 0.
 Despite the simplicity of the algorithm, the single iteration considerably improved the policy, resulting in a reasonable approximation to the optimal policy.

 It therefore seems a natural direction of future work to develop more sophisticated learning algorithms.
-Notably the linear upper confidence bound (linUCB) algorithm [35] has a linear structure that fits cleanly into the the linear training framework of the ESN.
 As this work develops, it will become essential to have a rigorous framework describing the relationship between filters, functionals, random processes and reinforcement learning.
 The theory presented in this paper tentatively connects these objects using ideas from Markov Decision Processes, but the theory is far from complete.
+A very recent and promising framework for uniting these ideas is QuaSiModO: Quantization-Simulation-Modeling-Optimization (Peitz and Bieker, 2021).
+The authors analyse the interplay between the following: